GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

 1. Restart your device.
 2. If prompted to enter your password, enter it.

- ?>  While restarting, you are notified that your device has been renamed and prompted to reset your password.
+ ?>  While restarting, you will be notified that your device has been renamed and prompted to reset your password.

 3. Reset your password.